theChosen-1/SignSync/README.md

 # SignSync: ASL Alphabet Recognition

-A deep neural network built from scratch to recognize American Sign Language (ASL) alphabet gestures.
-This project demonstrates fundamental deep learning concept.
+A deep neural network built from from scratch with NumPy to recognize American Sign Language (ASL) alphabet gestures.
+This project demonstrates fundamental deep learning concepts without relying on high-level frameworks like TensorFlow or PyTorch.
 ![Demo](assets/demo.gif)

 ## Overview